Play Live Radio

 Available On Air Stations

-We're grateful for the support our listener members continue to provide!
-Be part of our success with your year-end donation, in any amount, now.
+We're grateful our listener-members' support this past year.
+Be part of our continued musical success in 2026 with your year-end donation, in any amount, now.
 Thank you!

 Each week Bill explores a different theme in classical music with illuminating commentary and musical examples, over the course of time sampling from all genres and eras of classical music.
-This week: "Tchaikovsky, Part 1" - Bill launches into the first part of a two-part series on the Russian Romantic composer Peter Tchaikovsky.
-Shunned by some other Russian composers as sounding “too Western”, Tchaikovsky was loved throughout the world as a great Russian composer.
+This week: "Mozart at his Zenith."

 The Piano Matters - Wednesdays at 3 PM and Sundays at noon (And catch up with past webcasts anytime)